-- Materials that cannot be cleaned and sanitized will not be used. - Materials will be cleaned and sanitized between each use. - Materials that children have placed in their mouths or that are otherwise contaminated by body secretions or excretions will be set aside until they are cleaned by hand by a person wearing gloves.
+- Materials that cannot be cleaned and sanitized will not be used. - Materials that children have placed in their mouths or that are otherwise contaminated by body secretions or excretions will be set aside until they are cleaned by hand by a person wearing gloves.
 These materials will be sanitized prior to use by the next person. - Machine washable cloth materials will be used by one individual at a time and will be laundered before being used by another child. - Children's books, like other paper-based materials such as mail or envelopes, are not considered high risk for transmission and do not need additional cleaning or disinfection procedures.